Contrasting Warner Music Group (WMG) and Its Competitors

 |2.45

-Warner Music Group currently has a consensus target price of $43.58, indicating a potential upside of 48.14%.
-As a group, “Amusement & recreation services” companies have a potential upside of 51.91%.
-Given Warner Music Group’s peers higher possible upside, analysts plainly believe Warner Music Group has less favorable growth aspects than its peers.
+Warner Music Group presently has a consensus target price of $43.58, indicating a potential upside of 48.14%.
+As a group, “Amusement & recreation services” companies have a potential upside of 51.89%.
+Given Warner Music Group’s peers higher possible upside, analysts clearly believe Warner Music Group has less favorable growth aspects than its peers.

 Profitability